lizhanmit/learning-notes/kafka-note/kafka-note.md

 The group coordinator play a role:

 - in assigning which consumers read which partitions at the beginning of the group startup.
-- when consumers are add or fail and exit the group.
+- when consumers are added or fail and exit the group.